EmmaRSims/StompR/README.md

 Whereas `startStompingMultiple()` will return a list of:
 - `heatmap_dataframe`  A dataframe containing 4 columns:
   - `heatmap_methods`  The Statistical Methods
   - `heatmap_matrix`   The Dataset Names
   - `heatmap_values_mape` The corresponding MAPE value for the statistical method and dataset name at the same index in `heatmap_methods` and `heatmap_matrix`
   - `heatmap_values_rmse` The corresponding RMSE value for the statistical method and dataset name at the same index in `heatmap_methods` and `heatmap_matrix`
 - `best_models` This is a list of the models with the lowest RMSE of all the iterations for each statistical method for each dataset

 ### Plots
+Performance plots will be generated for both of the main functions.
+There will be a line plot per dataset to display:
+- The Final Performance line plots for both the MAPE and RMSE
+- A multiplot of line graphs showing the cumulative mean of both the RMSE and MAPE for each statistical method
+- A multiplot of line graphs showing the raw value of both the RMSE and MAPE over each iteration for each statistical method

 ### Heatmap
-If comparing multiple datasets, it makes more sense to visualise the results with a heatmap whick plots the dataset versus the statistical method.
+If comparing multiple datasets, it makes more sense to visualise the results with a heatmap which plots the dataset versus the statistical method.
 Two heatmaps are produced, one for each the RMSE and the MAPE.
-The colour of the square is dependant on the value of the respective error measurement.
-The names of each dataset in the list `xMatrices` are used for the x axis.
+The colour of the square is dependant on the value of the respective error measurement, where red is poor and green is a good performance.
+The names of each dataset in the list `xMatrices` are used for the x axis, which if left blank will just be the index of the dataset in the list.

-### Models